Harris slips, Biden remains on top in post-debate New Hampshire poll

 He added that Sanders is “retaining a good portion of his 2016 primary vote and he’s a known quantity” and that Warren should also remain in the top tier “because the progressives not with Sanders have found a new face and someone they found equally or more comfortable supporting.”

 Paleologos also said Warren may have the best ability to grow her support as some of the lower-tier contenders likely drop out of the race in the coming months.
 The poll suggested that 21 percent of respondents said they’d back her after their first choice.
-That’s far ahead of Biden and Sanders, who each were at 13 percent as the second choice of voters, with Harris at nine percent and Buttigieg eight percent.
+That’s far ahead of Biden and Sanders, who each were at 13 percent as the second choice of voters, with Harris at 9 percent and Buttigieg at 8 percent.

 Sixty percent of those questioned in the survey said they’re open to changing their mind.